pallavshrestha/documentation-example/doc/some-feature.md

 ## Subsection

-Exciting documentation in here.
+Exciting documentation is here.
-Let's make a list (empty surrounding lines required):
+This is a new list (empty surrounding lines requires):

 - item 1

   - nested item 1
   - nested item 2

-- item 2
 - item 3